scorbetta/grogu/README.md

 RDL description file.

 It simplifies the adoption of the RDL formalism in a digital design flow.
-It revolves around the `SystemRDL` compiler and `PeakRDL` command line tool. `grogu` is designed with simplicity in mind.
+It revolves around the `SystemRDL` compiler and `PeakRDL` command line tool.

-For this reason, it does not in any way use all the features of `PeakRDL`.
+`grogu` is designed with simplicity in mind.
+For this reason, it does not in any way use all the features of `PeakRDL`, nor all the specs from `SystemRDL`.
 It is not meant as a replacement of `PeakRDL`.
 It is just a simplified use-case.
 Y'all be warned!

 With `grogu` you will:
 - Generate synthesizable SystemVerilog code of a register map;